neonima/action/README.md

 For major changes, please open an [issue](https://github.com/neonima/action/issues) first to discuss what you would like to modify.

+## Potential Improvements

+The following improvements are being considered while preserving the library’s current vision: keeping it minimal, intentional, and free from unnecessary complexity.

+- **Context-aware wrappers**: Helpers that reduce boilerplate for timeout-aware or cancellation-sensitive actions.
+- **Optional panic recovery**: Tools to isolate and log panics within actions without compromising runner stability.
+- **Queue drain control**: Graceful shutdown utilities like `Flush()` or `DrainAndStop()` for smoother exits.
+- **Observability hooks**: Lightweight hooks or interfaces to integrate queue stats or action timings into existing monitoring systems.

+We’re intentionally avoiding features that would increase cognitive overhead or compromise the simplicity of the actor model.
+Feedback and ideas are welcome — especially if they fit within this philosophy.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.